Knowing how to prevent a hangover could be the difference between enjoying a night out to its full and regretting the night before the morning after.

-Although the primary way to prevent a hangover is drinking less in one go, our experts agree, there are some things you can do to prevent some of the worst symptoms of drinking too much.
+Although the best way to prevent a hangover would be to quit alcohol or at least try drinking less in one go, our experts agree, there are some things you can do to prevent some of the worst symptoms of drinking too much.

 “It’s important to note that everyone will metabolise alcohol differently, this explains why some people can tolerate alcohol better than others.”
 Nutritionist Jenna Hope (opens in new tab) says.
 “Additionally, genetics can have an impact on how quickly alcohol is metabolised too.
 It’s not possible to completely prevent a hangover without moderating your alcohol consumption, yet some measures may help dampen down the impact of a hangover.”

 Stick to one alcoholic drink per hour

 As the liver metabolises about one standard drink of alcohol per hour (depending on a number of factors (opens in new tab)), drinking more than one drink in this time can lead to getting drunk very quickly.